The Star Creek Falls Hike in Crowsnest Pass

 It's worth noting that depending on the type of vehicle that you are driving, you have two options as to where to park.

-Once at the top, head to the left and you will come to the creek.
-From there walk upstream along the creek and you come to a bridge where you can choose the route you are going to take.
+Once at the top, head to your left and you will come to the start of the creek.
+From there walk upstream and you will arrive at a bridge where you need to choose the route you are going to take.

 You have two different options: